rstacruz/til-2013/_posts/2015-03-03-easy-color-computations.md

 ```

 ### Using Sass
-If you need Sass for some reason, it also takes `-i`:
+If you need Sass for some reason, it also takes `-i`.

 ``` sh
 $ gem install sass